Content Index

 leave_room(room['room'])

-With this, we can send messages that only users who are assigned to the room called "room" after prior access will hear; for that we have a couple of buttons:
+With this, we can send messages that will only be heard by users who are assigned after prior access to the room called "room"; for that, we have a couple of buttons:

 function join(){